 During the fiscal years 2008 and 2009, the Authority experienced a deterioration of its liquidity.
 Among the factors that affected the Authority's liquidity were the increase in the level of accounts receivable during fiscal years 2008 and 2009, in particular accounts receivable from the central government, and the Authority's practice of offsetting the municipalities' electric consumption receivables against the CILT.
 During fiscal year 2010, however, the Authority made significant progress in reducing accounts receivable from the government sector.
 From June 30, 2008 to June 30, 2010, accounts receivable from the central government and public corporations decreased to \$263 million, a 16% decrease, consisting of \$37.3 million from the central government and \$225.7 million from public corporations.
 As of June 30, 2010, the central government had paid all past due accounts owed as of June 30, 2009.
-As of November 30, 2010, accounts receivable from the central government and public corporations had decreased further to \$259.5 million, consisting of \$38.5 million from the central government and \$221.0 from public corporations.

 In addition, the Authority agreed to an informal payment plan with PRASA, one of the public corporations with the largest account balance totaling \$30.7 million, or 13.6% of past due amounts from public corporations, as of June 30, 2010.
 As of June 30, 2010, PRASA's receivable had decreased by \$32.6 million from June 30, 2009 due to a payment of \$53.9 million made on June 10, 2010.
 As of June 30, 2010, PBA had also reduced the balance of its receivable to \$38.2 million from June 30, 2009 due to a \$25 million payment made in September 2009.
-The Authority received an additional \$20.2 million payment from PBA during the current fiscal year.
+The Authority expects to receive an additional \$25 million payment from PBA in September 2010.
 As of June 30, 2010, the public corporation with the largest account balance was the Ports Authority, totaling \$44.8 million, or 19.8% of past due amounts from public corporations.
-The Authority is currently negotiating the possible acquisition of certain real estate from the Ports Authority to be used by the Authority in its day to day operations in exchange for a portion of its outstanding receivable.

 The Authority has used lines of credit from Government Development Bank for Puerto Rico ("Government Development Bank") and private financial institutions for operational purposes and to finance capital improvements.
-As of November 30, 2010, the Authority had drawn lines of credit with an outstanding principal balance of \$221.5 million.
+As of August 31, 2010, the Authority had drawn lines of credit with an outstanding principal balance of \$141.3 million.
 See Notes and Government Development Bank - Lines of Credit under DEBT.